Acquired Anal Stenosis

 19. Malnutrition: A lack of essential nutrients can weaken anal tissues, increasing the risk of stenosis.

-20. Certain Skin Conditions: Skin conditions like psoriasis can affect the anal area and lead to stenosis over time.
+20. Certain Skin Conditions: Skin conditions like can affect the anal area and lead to stenosis over time.

 Symptoms of Acquired Anal Stenosis: